github/docs/content/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility.md

 ### Selecting the inheritance setting for packages scoped to an organization

 {% ifversion packages-inherit-permissions %}

-{% tip %}
+> [!TIP]

-**Tip:** If you're the owner of an organization, you can prevent all new packages scoped to your organization from automatically inheriting permissions from a linked repository.
+> If you're the owner of an organization, you can prevent all new packages scoped to your organization from automatically inheriting permissions from a linked repository.
 For more information, see "[Disabling automatic inheritance of access permissions in an organization](#disabling-automatic-inheritance-of-access-permissions-in-an-organization)" below.

-{% endtip %}
 {% endif %}

 {% data reusables.package_registry.package-settings-from-org-level %}